So you've found a new home as well as a buyer for your current property. Now the hard work begins – or so they'd have you believe.

 Children and pets

 Make arrangements for young children and pets to be elsewhere on moving day.
 You'll have enough to contend with as it is and they could find the process rather stressful.
-Also remember to inform schools of your new address and change the details on pet tags and microchips
+We've got an article on keeping your pets safe and happy at a new home.

 Start emptying the fridge and freezer